Are emotionally unavailable men narcissists?

 Source: NPD

-In my ebook, I describe in depth ten core behaviours of Mr Unavailable that enable him to do exactly as he pleases and keep himself emotionally distant.
-Every single one of these actions are the behaviour of a selfish, egotistical, and often deluded man and they all tie into the three criteria above.
+In Mr Unavailable and the Fallback Girl, I describe in depth ten core behaviours of Mr Unavailable that allow him to do exactly as he pleases and keep himself emotionally distant.
+Every single one of these actions are the behaviour of a selfish, egotistical and often deluded man, and they all tie into the three criteria above.
 For example:

 They blow hot and cold